souvik150/VortexAllocator/README.md

-# VortexAllocator - Custom Memory Allocator
+# VortexAllocator - Custom Arena Based Memory Allocator

 ### Steps to build and run the example